animal-tree/Writing-stuff/Starting-over.md

 Or if that doesn't satisfy you, then allow $n$ to be a really, really long time.

 $>$ 13 billion years and counting for example.

----

-The empty set is the closest symbol to what we can conceptualize as literally "nothing" and the Identity function is, perhaps, at least within feasible reason, an innate natural operator.
-Too simple?
-Too abstract?
-Yes.
-But nevertheless, I'm not sure within the bounds of logical reasoning there is another way to conceive of this.
-If anything, the fact that we've shown a finite automaton would not be a contradiction to a fairly reasonable "nothing"-origin conception, is a kind-of profound result for deduction.